jonaslwq/Sports-Store-Market-Bundling-Study/README.md

-**Market Basket Analysis - Readme**

-**Problem Statement:**
-The merchandising team wishes to introduce bundle deals for all products on their website to increase the average basket size when customers make online purchases.
-The goal is to offer multiple products at a discounted price, encouraging higher sales volume and ultimately increasing turnover.

-**Methodology:**
-The analysis follows a three-pronged approach:
-1. **Recommendation System:** Utilizing historic transaction data to identify products frequently purchased together or having high affinity.
-This helps in selecting suitable products for bundling.
-2. **Customer Segmentation:** Segmenting the customer base based on demographics, purchase history, and preferences to identify unique preferences and behaviors.
-This guides in selecting the right products for each segment's bundling strategy.
-3. **Sales of Underperforming Products:** Analyzing sales performance of individual products to identify underperforming items.
-Bundling these products with more popular ones can increase their visibility and sales potential.

-**Analysis based on considerations:**
-The recommendation system identifies popular pairings within the "Sports" and "Product Type" categories.
-For example, it may reveal that shorts are frequently purchased with other apparel, making them good candidates for bundling deals.
-Customer segmentation categorizes customers into High Value, Loyal, Churned, and Non-members.
-For each segment, popular product pairings are identified to tailor bundle deals accordingly.

-**A/B Testing:**
-Each bundle deal goes through a two-week A/B testing phase to evaluate its effectiveness.
-The key metric is the average sum of turnover generated during this period.
-Hypothesis testing is used to compare the performance of bundle deals to regular transactions.
-Statistical power analysis is conducted to assess the reliability of the results given the sample size.

-**Implementation:**
-Bundle deals are introduced to customers after they add an item to the cart.
-This prevents complicating the user journey while offering an additional option for increased sales.
-The experiment spans two weeks to avoid day-of-week effects and major events.
-A good mix of customers from each segment is considered to evaluate the impact on different spending habits.

-**Launch Decision:**
-After the experiment, the results are analyzed, and the null hypothesis is tested against the minimum detectable effect, superiority margin, and significance level.
-The cost of launching, including the discount per bundle, is considered for final decision-making.

-**Limitations and Caveats:**
-1. The analysis focuses on turnover as a metric, which can be influenced by high-priced items like bicycles.
-Normalizing turnover based on product price may offer more nuanced insights into popularity.
-2. The analysis relies on broad category pairings; finer relationships between individual products could be explored for better bundling strategies.

-**Business Insights:**
-1. Based on the analysis, personalized marketing campaigns can be implemented using the recommendation system to target individual customers.
-2. High-value members can be targeted with exclusive bundle deals and offers to boost loyalty and spending.
-3. Underperforming products can be bundled with popular ones to boost sales and attract more customers.

-**Readme Summary:**
-The Market Basket Analysis uses a recommendation system, customer segmentation, and analysis of underperforming products to introduce effective bundle deals.
-A/B testing is conducted to evaluate the impact of the deals on average turnover.
-The analysis provides valuable insights for personalized marketing, customer targeting, and boosting sales of underperforming products.
+# Market Basket Analysis - ReadMe

+## Overview
+This project focuses on conducting a market basket analysis for Decathlon Singapore's online transactions to introduce bundle deals and increase the average basket size.
+The analysis aims to identify products that are frequently purchased together and create effective bundling strategies to boost sales volume and turnover.
+The project involves three main considerations: Recommendation System, Customer Segmentation, and Sales of Underperforming Products.
+Additionally, A/B testing is proposed to evaluate the effectiveness of bundle deals.

+## 3.a.
+Overview
+### 3.a.i.
+Goal:
+The goal of this experiment is to introduce bundle deals to increase the average basket size for online transactions.
+By offering multiple products at a discounted price, this encourages an increase in sales volume and ultimately higher turnover.

+### 3.a.ii.
+Methodology
+The main methodology proposed is to use A/B testing based on the selection of products in the analysis.
+The selection of products for bundling will be based on three main considerations:

+1. **Recommendation System:**
+Utilizing historic transaction data, a recommendation system will be implemented to identify products that are often purchased together or have a high affinity, making them suitable candidates for bundling.

+2. **Customer Segmentation:**
+Customer base will be segmented using various criteria such as demographics, purchase history, and preferences.
+Understanding different customer segments will help identify unique preferences and behaviors, guiding the selection of the right products for each segment's bundling strategy.

+3. **Sales of Underperforming Products:**
+Sales performance of individual products will also be considered.
+Products that are underperforming or have lower sales may benefit from bundling with more popular items, increasing their visibility and sales potential.

+By combining these considerations, the aim is to identify the most suitable products for bundling, which will drive sales volume and lead to higher turnover.

+## 3.b.
+Analysis based on considerations
+In this segment, the three considerations will be explored in depth to find potential products that would benefit most from bundling deals.

+### 3.b.i.
+Recommendation System
+A graph data structure will be implemented to track the number of items that are bought together in the same transaction.
+This will help identify products with a strong relationship, making them suitable for bundle deals.
+The analysis will focus on "Sports" and "Product Type" categories, considering broader categories to widen the scope of bundling and provide customers with more choices.

+### 3.b.ii.
+Customer Segmentation
+Customer profiling will be conducted to identify the types of customers and products that have higher affiliation.
+Four main customer segments will be considered: High-Value Customer, Loyal Customer, Churned Customer, and Non-members.
+Targeted bundle deals and marketing strategies can be employed for each group to encourage multiple product purchases.

+### 3.b.iii.
+Sales of Underperforming Products
+Sales data for sports categories and product types will be evaluated to identify underperforming products.
+Bundle deals with popular products will be considered to boost sales and increase exposure for underperforming items.

+## 3.c.
+A/B Testing
+For each bundle deal, A/B testing will be conducted over a 2-week period to evaluate its effectiveness.
+The success metric will be the average sum of turnover generated over the 2 weeks.

+### 3.c.i.
+Problem Statement
+The objective is to test if a bundle deal is well-received by online customers, as measured by the average sum of turnover per day per user.

+### 3.c.ii.
+Hypothesis Testing
+Null hypothesis: The average sum of turnover per day per user between having bundle deals and no bundle deals are the same.
+Alternative hypothesis: The average sum of turnover per day per user with bundle deals is higher than no bundle deals.

+Significance Level: 0.05 (Reject null hypothesis if P-value is less than 5%)

+### 3.c.iii.
+Power Analysis to determine Statistical Power
+Power analysis will be performed to determine the statistical power of the experiments.
+Factors such as sample size and effect size will be considered to ensure sufficient statistical power.

+## 3.d.
+Conclusion and Business Insights
+The market basket analysis provides valuable insights to introduce effective bundle deals and increase average basket size for online transactions.
+By considering the recommendation system, customer segmentation, and sales performance of products, Decathlon Singapore can strategically implement bundle deals to drive sales volume and enhance turnover.

+Business Insights and Recommendations will include personalized marketing campaigns, loyalty programs, and targeted promotions to engage different customer segments.
+Additionally, the stable and predictable market environment allows for optimized supply chain and inventory management.

+By implementing the recommendations and conducting A/B testing, Decathlon can make informed decisions to improve customer satisfaction, increase sales, and drive business growth.
+Continuous monitoring and validation will be crucial to ensure the effectiveness of the bundle deals and maintain relevance in the market.